-21 shareholders, representing 38 per cent of the shares and votes in the Company participated in Bong's Annual General Meeting on 16 May 2019 in Malmö, Sweden.
-All Board members and the Company's auditors were present or represented at the AGM.
+Four shareholders, representing 52 per cent of the shares and votes in the Company participated in Bong's Annual General Meeting on 25 June 2020 in Malmö, Sweden.
+No Board members and the Company's auditors were present or represented at the AGM due to the Covid-19 pandemic.